MonksterFX/blue-device-sim/README.md

 3. Use your iOS device to scan for and connect to this device
 4. Interact with the simulated services and characteristics

+### JavaScript Functions

+The simulator supports dynamic responses through JavaScript functions.
+You can:
+- Create and manage function presets
+- Test functions in real-time
+- Use type hints for better function development
+- Support for read, write, and notify operations

+### Profiles

+- Save and load different device configurations
+- Customize device name, service UUID, and characteristic UUID
+- Manage manufacturer data and RSSI settings
+- Auto-response capabilities

 ## License

 MIT License

 ## AI Usage
-This repro is currently heavily developed with Cursor AI.
-Please not that there will be major structural changes at all times until rules, process and code style is etablished.
+This repo is currently heavily developed with Cursor AI.
+Please note that there will be major structural changes at all times until rules, process and code style is established.

 ## JavaScript Function Example